netsec-ethz/scion-coord/README.md

 ### How to run it

+The application uses govendor.
+You need to install govendor via:
+`go get github.com/kardianos/govendor`

+After this step, you can populate the dependencies in the `vendor` folder using:
+`govendor sync`

-The application uses go vendoring, so you need at least Go 1.6 It's enough to run `go run main.go` from the root folder.
+Afterwards, you can run `go run main.go` from the root folder.
-Otherwise run:
+Otherwise you can also run the application via:

 ```
 go build